theduckhorse/Rover-Slime-Tutorial-A2/PWM and PID/README.md

 $$dutycycle = \frac{PWM}{100} \times max\ dutycycle$$

 Then, the PWM is updated.
+This will happened multiple times, repeating after every $n$ intervals.
+The more times its called the smaller the error (in theory)

 ## Flowchart